kleinbottle/swanlotus/content/blogs/mind-of-tesla/mind-of-tesla.md

 diagrams shown six years later in my address before the American Institute of Electrical Engineers, and my companion understood them perfectly.
-The images I saw were wonderfully sharp and clear and had the solidity of metal and stone, so much so that I told him: ``See my motor here; watch me reverse it.''
+The images I saw were wonderfully sharp and clear and had the solidity of metal and stone, so much so that I told him: "See my motor here; watch me reverse it."
 I cannot begin to describe my emotions.
 Pygmalion seeing his statue come to life could not have been more deeply moved.
 A thousand secrets of nature which I might have stumbled upon accidentally I would have given for that one which I had wrested